gamzeyilan1/flutter_template/README.md

 ## Screenshots
-// TO DO: Add Screenshor
+// TO DO: Add Screenshot

 ## Setup